Judge dismisses lawsuit challenging COVID-19 orders

 The lawsuit asked the court to prevent the governor from enforcing existing COVID-19 orders and bar him from using emergency powers to issue new orders.
 It was one of several lawsuits that have challenged the validity of the governor’s orders.

-Plaintiffs in this case included Title Boxing in Coon Rapids and Yoga By Blisstopia in Blaine, as well as the four-member New House Republicans Caucus, which includes Rep. Cal Bahr, R-East Bethel.
+Plaintiffs in this case included Title Boxing in Rogers and Duffy’s Bar and Grill in Osseo, as well as the four-member New House Republicans Caucus, which includes Rep. Cal Bahr, R-East Bethel.
 Several other businesses and the Free Minnesota Small Business Coalition were also named.

 Oral arguments took place July 16.